 Texas is also known to many outsiders as a crucial hub of American scientific advancement, thanks to preeminent research institutions like the University of Texas at Austin, a school that US News and World Report consistently ranks among the top 10 graduate-level engineering programs in the country.
 Between 2008 and 2018, STEM fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-For Texas, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical: in 2009 almost 58 percent of students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were temporary residents, a group with no clear path to stay in America after collecting their diplomas.
-Almost two out of three students earning engineering PhDs from Texas schools in recent years were noncitizens.
+For Texas, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical.
+In 2013, over 54 percent of students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
+Almost two out of three students earning engineering PhDs from Texas schools in recent years were non-citizens.

-A recent study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign born graduate of a US Master’s or PhD program who stays in the United States working in a STEM field, 262 jobs are created for Americans.
+A recent study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign-born graduate of a US Master’s or PhD program who stays in the United States working in a STEM field, 262 jobs are created for Americans.
 That translates into a huge employment boost for Texas, a state where, in 2010, almost one out of every four STEM workers with an advanced degree was a foreigner.
 By 2020, Texas will need to fill 660,310 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.

 Immigration Reform = Economic Growth in Texas

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Texas.
 In the Dallas-Fort Worth metropolitan area, 2007 and 2008 H-1B visa denials cost U.S.-born tech workers as many as 10,688 additional jobs and as much as $112,599,000 in missed wages by 2010.
 In that same time period, the Houston area, denials cost U.S.-born tech workers up to 3,894 additional jobs and as much as $40,725,000 in missed wages.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 64,600 jobs and more than $5 billion for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
 The new H-1B visas awarded to Texas between 2010 and 2013 will translate into 80,500 new jobs for U.S.-born workers in the state by 2020.
 REMI estimates that expansion of the H-1B program would result in more than 20,400 jobs and add more than $2 billion to Gross State Product by 2014.

 In Texas, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $3.2 billion to Gross State Product in 2014.